Sumbul Shahid: Early life

-Sumbul was born in 1954 in Karachi, Pakistan.
+Sumbul was born on 1 January 1954 in Karachi, Pakistan.
 She completed her studies at the University of Karachi.

 Career

 She made her debut as an actress on PTV in the 1990s.
 She was noted for her roles in the dramas Aeteraaf, Parchaiyan, Happily Married, Yeh Shadi Nahi Ho Sakti, and Nazdeekiyan.
-She also appeared in the dramas Malika-e-Aliya, Takkay Ki Ayegi Baraat, Daagh, Faltu Larki, and Meri Behan Meri Dewrani.
+She also appeared in the dramas Malika-e-Aliya, Takkay Ki Ayegi Baraat, Daagh, Faltu Larki, and Meri Behan, Meri Dewrani.
 Since then she appeared in the dramas Ishqaaway, Pani Jaisa Piyar, Dekho Chaand Aaya, Aik Aur Sitam Hai, and Nand.

 Personal life

-Sumbul was married to Shahid and had two sons.
+Sumbul was married to Major (retd) Shahid Nasir and had two sons.
 Her father Ahmad Bashir was a writer and film director.
-Sumbul's son Shiraz Nasir died in 2019.
+Sumbul's son Shiraz Nasir died in a paragliding incident in Chitral in August 2019.
 Sumbul's younger sisters Bushra Ansari and Asma Abbas are actresses and her elder sister Neelam is a writer.

 Death

 She was diagnosed with COVID-19 during the COVID-19 pandemic in Pakistan.
-She died on May 6, 2021, in Lahore.
+She died on 6 May 2021, in Lahore.